javedh-dev/kwark/PERSISTENCE.md

 ## Overview

-NanoChat now includes full chat persistence using browser localStorage.
-All conversations are automatically saved and restored when you return to the app.
+NanoChat includes full chat persistence using a local SQLite database.
+All conversations are automatically saved to the database and restored when you return to the app.

 ## Features

 ### Chat Management

-- **Auto-save**: All messages are automatically saved to localStorage as you chat
+- **Auto-save**: All messages are automatically saved to the database as you chat
 - **Multiple conversations**: Create and manage multiple chat sessions
 - **Chat history**: View all your previous conversations in the sidebar
 - **Smart titles**: Chat titles are automatically generated from the first user message